open-voip-alliance/website/content/blog/quick-guide-pinephone.md

 ![Example image](/images/blog/convergence.jpeg)

-This is what I get really exciting about.
+This is what I get really excited about.
 Yes, the phone part is not 100% there yet, but it will in time, considering the enormous amount of work that has already been done by the community.
 The interesting part of this device is that it is actually a full-blown pocket-size Linux computer, able to run most of